Vyral/base-template/_posts/2019-11-07-are-you-struggling-to-pay-your-mortgage.md

 tags:
   - Real Estate
 excerpt: >-
-  If you’re struggling paying your mortgage, we can help you get back on the right track.
+  If you’re struggling to pay your mortgage, we can help you get back on the right track.
 enclosure:
 pullquote: